 The future of the travel intermediaries industry will be shaped by a range of disruptive themes, with big data being an important theme that will have a meaningful impact throughout the industry.
+A detailed analysis of the theme, insights into the leading companies, and their thematic and valuation scorecards are included in GlobalData’s thematic research report,Big Data in Travel and Tourism – Thematic Research.
+Buy the report here.

 Today’s digital economy is powered by data.
 It is produced in abundance by both individuals and enterprises and stored in vast data centres, some of which cover hundreds of thousands of square feet.
 Several prominent businesspeople and a number of leading publications have described data as the new oil, capable of generating significant value if used in the right way.
 The challenge for companies is not collecting data but deriving actionable insights from the wealth of information that they accumulate on a daily basis.
 This is where big data technologies come in, with their ability to handle extremely large, diverse data sets that, when analysed, can reveal patterns, trends, and associations, especially relating to human behaviour and interactions.